opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

 -   **index\_name**

-    Specifies the name of the index to create.
-No schema name can be included here; the index is always created in the same schema as its parent table.
+    Specifies the name of the index to be created.
+The schema of the index is the same as that of the table.

     Value range: a string.
 It must comply with the naming convention.